 Just because it’s summer here in the northern hemisphere, it doesn’t mean we don’t want chocolate.
-It was Anything Goes for this month’s We Should Cocoa and we have 17 gorgeous chocolate recipes for you as a result.
-Have a scroll through and if you don’t find something you immediately want to make, I’ll eat my hat (a chocolate one, of course).
+Scroll through these 17 gorgeous chocolate recipes and you’re bound to find something you’ll want to make.

 July is not only my birthday month, but CTs too.
 It was also my grandmother’s and grandfather’s and is shared by many of my friends.
 I almost know more people born in July than the rest of the entire year.
 So it really does seem fitting to celebrate the whole month with chocolate.